 3.)
-The brightly colored bettas you see in pet stores or online got that way via selective breeding.
-Did you know that in the wild, bettas are a dull brown or green color and their fins are smaller and much less flamboyant?
+The brightly colored fish you see in pet stores or online got that way via selective breeding.
+Did you know that in the wild, Bettas are a dull brown or green color and their fins are smaller and much less flamboyant?

 4.)
-The betta originally hails from Siam, the nation that became Thailand in the mid 20th century.
+These fish originally hail from Siam, the nation that became Thailand in the mid 20th century.
 The fish are native to the central part of the country, but there are also known populations further north, south, and in nearby countries like Laos, Vietnam, and Cambodia.

 5.)
-In the wild, bettas eat insects that land on the water’s surface and insect larvae in the water, along with algae.
+In the wild, they eat insects that land on the water’s surface and insect larvae in the water, along with algae.
 They also eat bloodworms and shrimp.

 But wait, there’s more!

 6.)
-Male bettas build nests out of bubbles and once the female releases the eggs (during their elaborate courtship ritual) the male gathers them in his mouth and “spits” them into the nest.
-Because creating bubble nests is an instinctive behavior, your betta will likely build a bubble nest even in captivity without a female present.
+Male Bettas build nests out of bubbles and once the female releases the eggs (during their elaborate courtship ritual) the male gathers them in his mouth and “spits” them into the nest.
+Because creating bubble nests is an instinctive behavior, your fish will likely build a bubble nest even in captivity without a female present.

 7.)
-The betta is also smart!
-Betta fish can learn to recognize their owners as well as perform tricks, like following your finger around the bowl, swimming through hoops, or pushing a ball into a goal.
+They are also smart!
+They can learn to recognize their owners as well as perform tricks, like following your finger around the bowl, swimming through hoops, or pushing a ball into a goal.

 Depending on the species, some adult male Betta fish (the Akar) can grow as much as 5 inches in length.
 The average length of a male Betta is 3 inches long!

 9.)
-Before the 1800s local children of these areas would capture up to 50 betta fish per hour.
-These were then used in fighting competitions (usually the biggest strongest fish would win), giving bragging rights to the owner of the triumphant betta.
-The winning betta would go on to fight again and again until it was defeated; which typically meant death.
+Before the 1800s local children of these areas would capture up to 50 fish per hour.
+These were then used in fighting competitions (usually the biggest strongest fish would win), giving bragging rights to the owner of the triumphant Betta.
+The winning Betta would go on to fight again and again until it was defeated; which typically meant death.